jolt-community

 }

-See the filter.json and transpose.json Unit Test fixtures.
+See the filter.json* and transpose.json* unit test fixtures.

-JSON Arrays:
+JSON Arrays

 Reading from (input) and writing to (output) JSON Arrays is fully supported.

-1) Handling Arrays in the input JSON shift treats JSON arrays in the input data as Maps with numeric keys.
+shift treats JSON arrays in the input data as Maps with numeric keys.
 Example :

 // input